openrewrite/rewrite-docs/reference/faq.md

 ## Does OpenRewrite collect any data from our projects?

 **No**.
 The [rewrite-maven-plugin](https://github.com/openrewrite/rewrite-maven-plugin) and [rewrite-gradle-plugin](https://github.com/openrewrite/rewrite-gradle-plugin) run locally on your machine, without any connections to Moderne or OpenRewrite.
-The plugins calls out to Maven Central to check for new dependencies – or a locally configured mirror.
+The plugins calls out to Maven Central (or a locally configured mirror) to check for new dependencies.
 Other than that, you should not see any other outbound traffic.

 ## I'm getting `java.lang.OutOfMemoryError: Java heap space` when running OpenRewrite.